 We understand that it’s not easy being unsatisfied with the way your teeth look, but your confidence doesn’t have to be brought down by something that veneers can easily fix.
 We work with numerous clinics abroad that offer great value on exceptional dentistry.
 They’re always welcoming international patients because getting veneers abroad is far cheaper; countries like Turkey, Hungary and Croatia host modern, highly qualified clinics to accommodate their countries’ popularity in dentistry.

-We’ve priced all our treatments as packages, meaning you can not only consider getting a set of porcelain veneers for far less, but can enjoy the ease of having your accommodation and transfers booked under that price too.
+We’ve priced all our treatments as packages, meaning you can not only consider getting a set of composite or porcelain veneers for far less, but can enjoy the ease of having your accommodation and transfers booked under that price too.
 But we’ll start you off by helping you decide which treatment is best for you, and can then talk you through your options - get in touch with us; we’d love to help.